What makes Compass Youth Camp for Leaders (CYCLe) unique and different from the other camps? CYCLe is a camp:

 Note: Due to camp’s age restriction, applicants must be at least 14 years old and no older than 18 years old by 1 June 2019

-In order to be considered for this year’s camp, please fill out the online application form and submit by May 10.
-Applicants will then be sent a confirmation of attendance via email after May 10.
+In order to be considered for this year’s camp, please fill out the online application form and submit by June 2.
+Applicants will then be sent a confirmation of attendance via email after the application review.

 If you can’t access the Apply Now button or GoogleForm, click here to download CYCLe 2019 application form and send the completed form via email to email@example.com.

 Campers will gain the tools, skills and language to be a more effective

 leader and change-maker in your school and community through the following experiences:

 - Youth facilitated workshops and activities on leadership, SDGs, sustainability, social change and systems thinking;